-Grades 1-7 may change for P.E.
+Grades 1-8 may change for P.E.
 St. Mary T-shirts (one will be supplied to each student) with longer gym shorts, sweats or wind pants may be worn to P.E. class.
 Please, no tight pants or shorts.
+Shorts length must meet shorts requirement for length.